eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 Warp Terminal is proprietary software, it is closed-source.
 You cannot modify it to your needs, neither can you redistribute it.

-This is a devolution in terminal emulation.
-Many former closed-source terminal emulators like conhost.exe have been open-sourced, yet Warp Terminal remains proprietary.
+This is a step backward in terminal emulation.
+Many former closed-source terminal emulators like [conhost.exe have been open-sourced](https://github.com/microsoft/terminal), yet Warp Terminal remains proprietary.

 Even with the Warp Terminal team considering open sourcing parts of the code, that would still not be the full code, which makes Warp Terminal remain nonfree.